HQSquantumsimulations/qoqo_qryd/userdoc/src/execution.rst

    measurement = ClassicalRegister(constant_circuit=init_circuit, circuits=[z_circuit, x_circuit])

-   # A quantum program is created from the measurement and "angle" is registered as a free input parameter
+   # A quantum program is created from the measurement and "angle" is registered as a free input
-   # The QuantumProgram now has one free parameter that needs to set when executing it.
+   # parameter.
+The QuantumProgram now has one free parameter that needs to be set when
-   # The symbolic value angle in the circuits will be replaced by that free parameter during execution.
+   # executing it.
+The symbolic value angle in the circuits will be replaced by that free parameter
+   # during execution.
    program = QuantumProgram(measurement=measurement, input_parameter_names=["angle"])

    backend = Backend(1)